What If a Domestic Violence Victim Refuses to Testify?

 • parent of your child.

 Readers should note that DV is rarely a single incident.
-Instead, it's most often a long cycle of violence.
-It's common for law enforcement to respond to a 911 call from the same person at the same address involving the same perpetrator multiple times.
+Instead, it's a persistent and often unrelenting cycle of violence.
+It's common for law enforcement to respond to a 911 call from the same person at the same address involving the same perpetrator multiple times, highlighting the urgent need for intervention.

 Most domestic violence charges in California are “wobblers” that can be filed as a misdemeanor or felony crime.
 It's crucial to note that the victim can't “drop” the charges.
 It's not their decision to make and is discussed further below.